 Familial Adenomatous Polyposis is a genetic condition that increases the lifetime risk of colon cancer from ~20% to nearly 100%.
 The disease presents as hundreds to thousands of polyps growing in the colon and rectum, usually starting in an individual’s mid-teens.
-The polyps are nearly 100% certain to develop into colon or rectal cancer by age 40.
+If untreated, the polyps are nearly 100% certain to develop into colon or rectal cancer by age 40.
 No approved pharmaceutical treatments exist for FAP; the current standard of care is colon and bowel resection to avoid progression to colon cancer.
-Approximately 50,000 FAP patients exist in the US; this relatively small patient population designates FAP as a rare disease by the FDA.
+Approximately 50,000 FAP patients exist in the US.
+This relatively small patient population designates FAP as a rare disease by the FDA.

 While several publications demonstrate promise for rapamycin in gastrointestinal diseases in humans, the high doses required to counteract the acid degradation in the stomach result in many side effects.
-However, eRapa™ protects the active ingredient from the low pH environment of the stomach, and in pre-clinical studies eRapa™-dosed mice showed impressive disease suppression and life spans 5x greater than untreated mice in a mouse model for FAP.
+However, eRapa™ protects the active ingredient from the low pH environment of the stomach.
+In pre-clinical studies, eRapa™-dosed mice showed impressive disease suppression and life spans 5x greater than untreated mice in a mouse model for FAP.

 Over 80,000 new cases of bladder cancer are diagnosed every year, making it the sixth most common cancer in the US.
 Approximately 70% of new cases are classified as non-muscle invasive, where cancer is found in the tissue that lines the inner surface of the bladder.
 Bladder cancer is more common in men than women; approximately 75% of new cases occur in males.